 For me, the days of summer seem to fly by very quickly (winter days don’t seem to suffer from this same phenomenon).
 As I looked out my back door this morning, I saw our cucumbers and bitter melons fruiting.
 All the lettuces are now done, and while plants are still green and full, they have reached their maximum growth.
 In stark contrast, just several weeks ago they seemed to be getting bigger and bigger even by the hour!
 This is characteristic of the Yin-Yang balance of the season.
 We are past summer solstice, the zenith of Yang and expansion in the natural world.
 In the Chinese calendar Autumn is little more than 2 weeks away, not because of temperature, but rather because of day length.
 The Chinese medical classics describe the movement of Summer as ‘zhang’ 長 – growth, increase, enhancement.
 The movement of Autumn is ‘shou’ 收 – collect, harvest, put away, take in.
 Now growth has slowed and the harvest is not long away, and indeed we are in the transition away from ‘zhang’ moving towards ‘shou.’

-Today, July 23, starts the last node of Summer in the Chinese calendar – Great Heat / Da Shu 大暑.
+This year, Saturday July 22, starts the last node of Summer in the Chinese calendar – Great Heat (Da Shu 大暑).
 The first word of the name “Great,” gives us the idea that this is the hottest time of the year.
-In some part of the world it can also be one of the dampest times of year.
+In some parts of the world it can also be one of the dampest times of year.
 As we’ve discussed before, each of the 24 seasonal nodes (jie qi 節氣) can be further broken down into 3 five-day periods of time, known as the 72 Material Manifestations (wu hou 物候).
 The 3 periods within Great Heat are Decaying Grass Transforms into Fireflies (fucao hua wei ying 腐草化為螢), The Earth Lies Wet Beneath Sweltering Heat (tu run ru shu 土潤溽暑), and Heavy Rains Fall Intermittently (da yu shi ying 大雨時行).
 In these rather poetic names we see the images of plant life coming to an end of growth (in particular, delicate plants such as grasses, or, in my garden, lettuces), and we also see references to the combination of both dampness and heat in nature.
 This year here in northern New Jersey we are right on schedule with this general prediction.

 Diet for Great Heat